This post may contain affiliate links. Please read our disclosure policy.

 Notes

-If gravy is not as thick as you desire, in a bowl or measuring cup whisk 1/4 cup water with 2 tablespoons of cornstarch until well mixed.
+If gravy is not as thick as you like, in a bowl or measuring cup, whisk 1/4 cup water with 2 tablespoons of cornstarch until well mixed.
 Pour into Instant Pot and stir.
 Set to warm or saute and let cook a few minutes until thickened.

-*Make sure to deglaze the bottom of the pan by scraping those brown bits or anything stuck to the bottom when you add in the wine and beef broth.
-This will preventing it from burning the bottom.
+*Make sure to deglaze the bottom of the pan by scraping those brown bits or anything stuck to the bottom when you add the wine and beef broth.
+This will prevent it from burning the bottom.
 And get all that flavor into the broth.

 SLOW COOKER RECIPE: This recipe can also be made in a slow cooker.
-Complete browning in a skillet and pour into slow cooker and cook on low for 8 hours or high for 4 hours.
+Complete browning in a skillet, pour into the slow cooker, and cook on low for 8 hours or high for 4 hours.

 Nutrition Information